Create a real-time map

 - If this hurricane makes landfall, about how much area will it cover?

-- Return to the Continental United States bookmark.
-Turn off the Active Hurricanes and GOES Satellite Imagery Transparent layers.
+- Return to the Contiguous United States bookmark.
+Turn off all the layers.

 So far, the weather predictions you've made have been about determining what weather will be like in the future.
 However, sometimes it's important to make predictions about what the weather is now in areas where no data is available.

-Your temperature, pressure, and wind speed data all comes from weather stations around the world.
+Your temperature, pressure, and wind speed data all is derived from weather stations around the world.
 But there isn't a weather station covering every location worldwide.
 How can you know what the weather is in an area with no station?
 One way is to interpolate a surface.
 Interpolation estimates unknown values across space based on their proximity to known values.
-Basically, it uses the data you have to make guesses about the data you don't.
+Basically, it uses the data you have to make guesses about the data you don't have.

 You'll interpolate the temperature data for a defined geographic area, one with enough data that you can feel confident that your interpolation will be accurate but with enough gaps to make interpolation useful.
 For this exercise, you'll choose the state of California, in the United States.
 First, you'll filter your States layer to show only California.

-- Turn on the States layer.
+- Turn on the World Light Gray Base and the States layers.
+Point to the States layer.
 Point to the layer and click the Filter button.

 The Filter window appears.
 You'll create a simple expression so that only features with the name California are shown.

 - Click the first drop-down menu and choose STATE_NAME.
 Leave the second drop-down menu unchanged.
 For the third drop-down menu, click Unique and choose California.